 “We ended up transforming the whole downstairs floor,” Joe says.
 “I think it’s excellent, it’s way better than I was actually aiming for in the beginning, and I’m glad.
 But, of course, it’s an investment and we’re going to need customers to help pay the bill.”

 With a reduced staff, Joe has to be on the floor of the restaurant every day it is open – but he’s still got to keep on top of the admin, which includes the crucial task of monitoring customer feedback, and for the time being he does a full day in the office every Monday when El Pirata is closed.

 But he is sanguine.
 “At this moment, there are so many places still closed around Mayfair, I feel this is a great opportunity to get new customers in.
-If we want to be among the top places in Mayfair in the coming months, now is the right time to make sure they are coming in, they are trying us out and they are happy with everything we’re giving them.”
+If we want to be among the top places in Mayfair now is the right time to make sure they are coming in, they are trying us out and they are happy with everything we’re giving them.”

 And while quarantine and the threat of more lockdowns have put the brake on travel, you can still get an authentic taste of Spain and savour its relaxed lifestyle in this quiet corner of Mayfair.

 El Pirata, 5-6 Down Street, Mayfair, London, W1J 7AQ.
 020 7491 3810. firstname.lastname@example.org

 It’s an authentic Spanish tapas bar in Down Street, Mayfair.
 The name means ‘The Pirate’, and it has been on the same site for 26 years.